-DSE users are defined as:-
+DSE users are defined as: -

-- employees who use display screen equipment as a significant part of their normal work; and

-- use DSE for continuous or near continuous spells of an hour or more at a time; and - use it in this way more or less daily; and - have to transfer information quickly to or from the display screen equipment; and - a requirement to apply high levels of attention and concentration; - or are highly dependent on DSE or have little or no alternative means of completing the work/task.
+- employees who use display screen equipment as a significant part of their normal work; and - use DSE for continuous or near continuous spells of an hour or more at a time; and - use it in this way more or less daily; and - have to transfer information quickly to or from the display screen equipment; and - a requirement to apply high levels of attention and concentration. - or are highly dependent on DSE or have little or no alternative means of completing the work/task.

-FOWEY PRIMARY SCHOOL will, in consultation with employees and their representatives:
+Fowey Primary School will, in consultation with employees and their representatives:

-- a) ensure suitable assessments of workstations are carried out regardless of who provides them, taking account of the DSE used, furniture, equipment, working environment and the employee; - b) reduce the risks identified in consequence of any assessments to the lowest extent reasonably practicable; - c) plan activities of users to ensure DSE work is periodically interrupted by breaks or changes of activity; - d) on request, arrange for the provision of eyesight tests for DSE users; - e) arrange for the free supply of special corrective glasses where required specifically for working with DSE; - f) provide information, instruction and training to ensure that DSE users are aware of the potential risks to health and how these can be avoided.

-Individual staff will complete the EEC Live on-line self-assessment.

-Qualified DSE Assessors named in Appendix 1 will undertake to review DSE arrangements and the on-line self-assessments.
+- ensure suitable assessments of workstations are carried out regardless of who provides them, taking account of the DSE used, furniture, equipment, working environment and the employee. - reduce the risks identified in consequence of any assessments to the lowest extent reasonably practicable. - plan activities of users to ensure DSE work is periodically interrupted by breaks or changes of activity. - on request, arrange for the provision of eyesight tests for DSE users. - arrange for the free supply of special corrective glasses where required specifically for working with DSE. - provide information, instruction and training to ensure that DSE users are aware of the potential risks to health and how these can be avoided. - Individual staff will complete a self-assessment. - Qualified DSE Assessors named in Appendix 1 will undertake to review DSE arrangements and the self-assessments.